inmanta/inmanta-core/docs/administrators/logging.rst

 Overview different log files
 ============================

 By default log files are collected in the directory ``/var/log/inmanta/``.
-Three different types of log files exist: the server log, the resource action logs and the agent logs.
-The server log and the resource action log files are produced by the Inmanta server.
-The agent log files are produced by the Inmanta agents.
+Three different types of log files exist:

+ 1. the server log (produced by the server)
+ 2. the resource action logs (also produced by the server)
+ 3. the scheduler logs. (produced by the scheduler)

 Server log